ThreeSixtyGiving/standard/documentation/technical/reference.md

 * Links to access and download the file
 * A link for the open license that applies to the file

+You can read further guidance about how to include metadata in your data files in the [Metadata guidance](../../technical/metadata).

 ```eval_rst
 .. jsonschema-titles:: ../../schema/360-giving-package-schema.json
 ```